 - 8.8.1 There are other developments within the area.
-The Proposed Development is located within the vicinity of these which are (note the existing Tynagh Power Station is part of the baseline): - 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
+The Proposed Development is located within the vicinity of these which are (note the existing Tynagh Power Station is part of the baseline): - 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, and subsequently appealed and approved by ABP under Ref.
 PL07.313538); - Planning Application 19633 to extend workshop and to complete all associated site works at Sperrin Galvanisers (IRE) Ltd. Permission is also sought to erect acoustic fencing along a section of the existing site boundary.
 The site is located within the confines of a Major Accident Site under the Seveso Directive.
-Gross floor space of proposed works: 600m2.
+Gross floor space of proposed works: 600m.
 Conditionally granted 29/07/2019; and - Planning Application 18221 to extend workshop and complete all associated site works at Sperrin Galvanisers (IRE) Ltd. Permission is also sought to erect acoustic fencing along a section of the existing site boundary.
 Gross floor space of proposed works 600m2.
 The proposed site is located at Derryfrench, Tynagh, Co.
 Galway and is within the confines of a Major Accident Site as determined by the Seveso Directive.
 Conditionally granted 20/04/2018. - 8.8.2 These developments could have the likelihood to cause cumulative impact to the identified cultural heritage resource by combining with the Proposed Development to affect the settings of the regionally important heritage asset within the 1km study area during the construction and operation phases.
-This asset is the thatched house (RPS 3648). - 8.8.3 The 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
+This asset is the thatched house (RPS 3648). - 8.8.3 The 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, and subsequently appealed and approved by ABP under Ref.
 PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Submitted Development Ref: 21/2192 is to be located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
-The Submitted Development has been included in the assessment (and the landscape assessment EIAR Chapter 10 including photomontages refer to Appendix 10A, EIAR Volume II). - 8.8.4 The thatched house (RPS 3648) is largely screened by the existing earthen bund and construction and operational traffic will not pass this asset.
+The Approved Development Ref: 21/2192 area is located to the south of the Proposed Development, primarily to the west of the existing Tynagh Power Station.
+While planning approval has been obtained for the Approved Development Ref: 21/2192, the Applicant is unable to implement it (i.e. will not build/operate the approved plant) for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.
+The Approved Development has been included in the assessment (and the landscape assessment EIAR Chapter 10 including photomontages refer to Appendix 10A, EIAR Volume II). - 8.8.4 The thatched house (RPS 3648) is largely screened by the existing earthen bund and construction and operational traffic will not pass this asset.
 Additionally, noise assessments found no significant impacts on sensible receptors located closer or similar distances from the Proposed Development as the thatched house.
 Therefore, its distance from the above-mentioned developments and the Proposed Development will mitigate any potential impacts from construction noise.